EliAndrewC/l7r/setting/budgets.md

 3. **Locally-recruited ashigaru and peasants** - hired from the host domain's population, paid from the Imperial budget.
 Handle physical, security, and unskilled labor (mounted patrol ashigaru, stable hands, kitchen staff, manor servants, road-maintenance specialists, ashigaru security at the IM's manor).

-For a median (vassal-house) Reiji-style domain - ~12 waystations within the domain (per the geographic divisor: ~5,000 waystations Empire-wide / ~400 median-size-equivalents of Empire land area = ~12.5 waystations per median ME of land), 6 provincial cities each with a yoriki sub-station, 1 Imperial Magistrate at the domain capital - the breakdown looks like:
+For a median (vassal-house) Reiji-style domain - ~12 waystations within the domain (per the geographic divisor: ~5,000 waystations Empire-wide / ~400 median domains of Empire land area = ~12.5 waystations per MD of land), 6 provincial cities each with a yoriki sub-station, 1 Imperial Magistrate at the domain capital - the breakdown looks like:

 | Imperial Infrastructure Location | Imperial Appointees | Locally-Detailed Clan Samurai (clan-paid) | Local Ashigaru + Peasants (Imperial-paid) | Total Staff |
 | --- | --- | --- | --- | --- |